 18) Identify who is responsible for conducting the required two-year monitoring follow-up of former ELLs once they have exited the ESOL program.

-The ESOL liaison/teacher is responsible for conducting the required two-year Post Reclassification Monitoring follow-up of former ELLs.
+The ESOL liaison/teacher is responsible for conducting the required two-year Post Reclassification Monitoring follow-up of former ELL/LEP students.

 18a) Explain how the ELLs' progress is documented in the Student ELL Plan.